 2019–20 Convergence: intersections between the sciences and the humanities

-The Convergence lecture series will highlight key areas of human experience where science and the humanities intersect as well as areas of divergence where science and the humanities could be brought into more productive relation.
-Our speakers will discuss a range of topics and perspectives relating to bioethics, health and justice, climate change and human adaptation, and neuroscience and the human brain.
+The Convergence lecture series highlights key areas of human experience where science and the humanities intersect as well as areas of divergence where science and the humanities could be brought into more productive relation.
+Our speakers discussed a range of topics and perspectives relating to bioethics, health and justice, climate change and human adaptation, and neuroscience and the human brain.

 Leonard Mlodinow, theoretical physicist, and author of Elastic: flexible thinking in a time of change (2018)

 We live in a time of great turmoil and change in the personal, social, and business spheres.
 To thrive we in such times we must adapt and exercise a particular kind of thinking: elastic thinking.
 It is a kind of thinking needed to assess new situations, and to form a framework for understanding and reacting to them.
 It is the thinking that leads to innovation and creativity.
 In his talk Mlodinow will illuminate elastic thinking, explore the psychology and neuroscience behind it, and detail ways one can assess one’s skills at it, and improve upon them.